 Welcome to Towada-ko

-Hemmed in by rocky shores and dense forests, sparkling Towada-ko (十和田湖) is the largest crater lake in Honshū (52km in circumference) and a fabulous natural attraction for those seeking solitude and, in summer, an unrivalled open-water swim.
+Hemmed in by rocky shores and dense forests, sparkling Towada-ko (十和田湖) is the largest crater lake in Honshū (52km in circumference) and a fabulous natural attraction for those seeking solitude.
 Towada-Hachimantai National Park once bore witness to a series of violent volcanic eruptions; today the only action is the quiet trickle of the Oirase Keiryū mountain stream, winding its way to the Pacific Ocean.
-The main tourist hub, Yasumiya, is little more than a village with a lovely waterfront promenade.
+The main tourist hub, Yasumiya, is a small village with a lovely waterfront promenade.
 The other lakeside village, Nenokuchi, is little more than a transport hub.